brianbroderick/wergild/docs/creation.md

 Could even one electron in a trillion sustain life?
 What would it look like sitting on an electron looking to the sky and seeing a universe of atoms?

 Similar is the macro vs. the micro.
-If the pattern repeats itself so, does size matter?
+The pattern repeats itself, thus does size matter?
 Is there an array of even smaller somethings that make up an electron?
-If so, do they follow the same pattern?
+If so, do they also follow the pattern?

 By combining a universe of atoms, an object is formed.
 Would another object be formed by combining a universe of stars?
 What would that be?